Vibhu-Agarwal/fixture-scout-ai/README.md

-# Fixture Scout AI
+# Fixture Scout AI ⚽🤖

 **Fixture Scout AI** is an AI-powered microservice platform that delivers personalized football match reminders to fans.
-By leveraging LLMs (Google Vertex AI Gemini), user preferences, and real-time football data, it ensures you never miss a match that matters to you.
+By leveraging LLMs (Google Vertex AI Gemini), user preferences, and real-time football data, it ensures you never miss a match that matters to you. 🤍

 ---

-## What is Fixture Scout AI?
+## What is Fixture Scout AI? 🤔

 Fixture Scout AI is a cloud-native, end-to-end system that:
-- Lets users specify their football match interests in natural language.
+- Lets users specify their football match interests in natural language 🗣️
-- Optimizes these preferences using an LLM for precise match selection.
+- Optimizes these preferences using an LLM for precise match selection 🧠
-- Fetches real-world football fixtures.
+- Fetches real-world football fixtures 📅
-- Uses another LLM to select relevant matches and generate personalized reminders.
+- Uses another LLM to select relevant matches and generate personalized reminders 📝
-- Schedules and sends reminders via email or mock phone calls.
+- Schedules and sends reminders via email or mock phone calls 📧📱
-- Continuously improves through user feedback.
+- Continuously improves through user feedback 🔄

 ---

-## Architecture Diagram
+## Architecture Diagram 🏗️

 The Fixture Scout AI system is organized into three main functional domains, each handling specific aspects of the end-to-end workflow: